 Calling Architectural Photographers: Enter the Canadian Architect Photo Awards of Excellence

-Starting two years ago, we’ve introduced a new component of the program: the Photo Awards of Excellence.
+Starting three years ago, we’ve introduced a new component of the program: the Photo Awards of Excellence.

 The Photo Awards recognizes the importance of architectural photography to the profession of architecture in Canada.
 Architectural photographs have the ability to convey powerful ideas about the composition of buildings, the ideas behind them, and the way that spaces are inhabited.